Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 George Washington’s humble 21-room mansion

-Distance from Washington DC: 30-45 Minutes | 📍 Google Maps | Mount Vernon Website | 🚐 Take a Guided Tour to Mount Vernon
+🗺️ Distance from Washington DC: 30-45 Minutes | 📍 Google Maps | Mount Vernon Website | 🚐 Take a Guided Tour to Mount Vernon

 George Washington’s home at Mount Vernon is a slice of American history that’s only 14 miles away from Washington DC.
 It’s situated on the banks of the Potomac River just outside of Old Town Alexandria.

 It’s suggested that the best way to explore the 3,000+ acre estate and its historic sites is by taking a bike ride.
 There are several reputable locations to rent a bike for the day.
-The historic estate consists of a 21-room mansion, greenhouse, farm, distillery, and tombs.
-You could easily spend the whole day here and still want to explore for a few hours more.

-An easy way to visit Mount Vernon is via this highly rated six-hour tour.
+An easy way to visit Mount Vernon is via this highly rated half-day tour.
 It takes you to and from the estate in an air-conditioned minivan with a small group.
 Discover the most interesting facts about Mount Vernon and the first president with commentary from a professional tour guide.

 Gunpowder Falls State Park

-With over 120 miles of trails, this Maryland state park is a great DC day trip to enjoy outdoor recreation
+With over 120 miles of trails, this Maryland state park is a great DC day trip to enjoy outdoor recreation.

 View of a bridge in Gunpowder Falls State Park during autumn season

-Distance from Washington DC: 1 hour 10 minutes | 📍 Google Maps | Gunpowder Falls State Park Website
+🗺️ Distance from Washington DC: 1 hour 10 minutes | 📍 Google Maps | Gunpowder Falls State Park Website

 Gunpowder Falls State Park is one of the largest state parks in Maryland with over 18,000 acres of diverse ecosystems and 120 miles of trails.
-The park is host to a wide variety of outdoor activities including:

 A few of the trails at Gunpowder Falls State Park lead to small waterfalls and, in the Hammerman area of the park, you’ll find a quaint swimming beach.
-There’s also a full-service Marina in the Middle River section of the park near the Dundee Creek fishing area and the archery range.
+There’s also a full-service marina in the Middle River section of the park near the Dundee Creek fishing area and the archery range.

 Great Falls National Park

-Hike rugged trails and enjoy sweeping vistas of the Potomac River at one of the closest national parks to Washington DC
+Hike rugged trails and enjoy sweeping vistas of the Potomac River at one of the closest national parks to Washington DC.

 View of the water running in Great Falls National Park

-Distance from Washington DC: 30-40 minutes | 📍 Google Maps | Great Falls National Park Website
+🗺️ Distance from Washington DC: 30-40 minutes | 📍 Google Maps | Great Falls National Park Website

 At $20 per vehicle, the one-time price to get into the park is high compared to other parks on this list of DC day trips.
 If you plan on taking a few day trips here throughout the year, you can get unlimited park access with their annual pass for $35.